typesandtimes/tale/_posts/2020-01-10-decade-dilemma.md

 draft: true
 image:
   filename:  "decade/new-century-cartoon-boomer.jpg"
-  alt:       "Illustration on the front page of the 1 January 1901 issue of The Washington Times."
+  alt:       "Illustration on the front page of the 1 January 1901 issue of The Washington Times, altered."
+  caption:   "Illustration on the front page of the 1 January 1901 issue of The Washington Times, altered."

 date: 2020-01-10
 author: "Scott Kilpatrick"